rsksmart/devportal-1.0/rif/rns/integrate/integrate-dapp.md

 ## Set a new address for your user's domain

-It's really simple to change the address associated to a domain.
+It's really simple to change the address associated with a domain.
 You just need to make sure that the `currentAddress` is the owner of the domain and copy the method placed below.

 ```javascript
 const setAddressForDomain = async (domain, newAddress) => {